nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 ### Clear recipe : `clear`

-Clears the entire CookHub of all recipes
+This command clears your recipe book of all its recipes.

 Format: `clear`